 Local Civil Rule 1.8.
-Photographs, Radio, Recordings, Television camera, transmitter, receiver, portable telephone or recording device into any courthouse or its environs without written permission of a judge of that court.
+Photographs, Radio, Recordings, Television

+No one other than court officials engaged in the conduct of court business shall bring any camera, transmitter, receiver, portable telephone or recording device into any courthouse or its environs without written permission of a judge of that court.